Posted on

 • Breakfast: Both meals can be reheated in the microwave

-• Lunch: Both the shrimp and grilled chicken can be reheated in the microwave, serve the salad ingredients chilled
+• Lunch: Both meals can be reheated in the microwave, serve the salad chilled

 • Dinner: Both meals can be reheated in the microwave